 Especially interesting part of this manuscript is its marginal decoration: it contains not only a knot with a kingfisher, but also multiple images of female bath attendants.

-I have once written about medieval bath-houses and how indecent places they may have been (post available HERE), and apparently king Wenceslaus IV was especially interested in female company.
+I have once written about medieval bath-houses and what kind of indecent places they may have been (post available HERE), and apparently king Wenceslaus IV was especially interested in female company.
 A 16th-century chronicler Václav Hájek of Libočany wrote about the legendary affair between the king and beautiful Susanne, who was in fact a bath attendant.
-Wenceslaus IV was said to be once imprisoned by his enemies, but manager to escape with the aid of that particular bath attendant and afterwards – as a thank you – he invited Susanne for a dinner and breakfast date, and lated built a new bath-house in Prague and made Susanne its manager.
+Wenceslaus IV was said to had been once imprisoned by his enemies, but managed to escape with the aid of that particular bath attendant and afterwards – as a thank you – he invited Susanne for a dinner&breakfast date.
+Later built a new bath-house in Prague and made Susanne its manager.

 We don’t know for sure why exactly the Wenceslaus Bible is decorated with love symbols (knot and kingfisher) and rather erotic depictions of female bath attendants.
 Most of the scholars assume that it is a combination of king’s personal emblem and the images of purification, where cleansing of body refers to the purification of the soul.
 But perhaps we should consider a possibility that king simply wanted to adorn his personal Bible with pleasant, however indecent, images.
 He paid for it, he could have had what he wanted.

 Anyway, as the manuscript has never been completed, it seems that Wenceslaus miscalculated this commission and probably run out of money before it had been done.
 Perhaps he spent too much on some particular services delivered by those beautiful bath attendants.